smsfire/php-sdk/readme.md

     //Pass base64 token on Message instance
     $messages = new Messages($token);
     $response = $messages->sendIndividual(
-        '5511999999999', //Phone on international syntax
+        '5511999999999',    // [REQUIRED] - Phone on international syntax - REDUIRED
-        'my message', //Text to sent
-        'smsfire', //Remitent of message
+        'my message',       // [REQUIRED] - Text to sent 'smsfire',          // Remitent of message
-        'myid-01234', //Your custom id of message
-        1234, //Merge message into campaign id
-        false, //Set message as false
+        'myid-01234',       // Your custom id of message 1234,               // Merge message into campaign id false,              // Set message as false
-        true, //Allow gateway to capture reply from your messages date(DATE_ISO8601), //Schedule datetime on ISO8601  format
+        true,               // Allow gateway to capture reply from your messages date(DATE_ISO8601), // Schedule datetime on ISO8601  format false               // Debug request
-        false //Debug request
     );

     /**